hylo-lang/specification/spec.md

     1. the operands of `e`,

-    2. any function call that `e` implicitly invokes, or
+    2. any function call that `e` implicitly invokes,

+    3. if `e` is a __lambda-expr__ or __async_expr__, the initialization of the entities captured,

-    3. if `e` is a function call or implicitly invokes a function, the expression of each default argument used in the call.
+    4. if `e` is a function or subscript call, the expression of each default argument used in the call.

 2. A *sub-expression* of an expression `e` is an immediate sub-expression of `e` or a sub-expression of an immediate sub-expression of `e`.
+[Note: Expressions appearing in the __lambda-body__ of a __lambda-expr__ are not sub-expressions of the expression.]

-3. Modifying an object, calling a library I/O function, or calling a function that does any of those operations are all side effects, which are changes in the state of the execution environment. *Evaluation* of an expression (or a sub-expression) in general includes both value computations (including determining the identity of an object for lvalue evaluation and fetching a value previously assigned to an object for rvalue evaluation) and initiation of side effects.
+3. Modifying an object, calling a library I/O function, or calling a function that does any of those operations are all side effects, which are changes in the state of the execution environment. *Evaluation* of an expression (or a sub-expression) in general includes both value computations (including determining the memory location of an object for lvalue evaluation and fetching an object previously bound to a binding for rvalue evaluation) and initiation of side effects.

 4. *Sequenced before* is an asymmetric, transitive, pair-wise relation between evaluations executed by a single thread, which induces a partial order among those evaluations.
-Given any two evaluations A and B, if A is sequenced before B (or, equivalently, B is sequenced after A), then the execution of A shall precede the execution of B. If A is not sequenced before B and B is not sequenced before A, then A and B are unsequenced.
-[Note: The execution of unsequenced evaluations can overlap.]
-Evaluations A and B are indeterminately sequenced when either A is sequenced before B or B is sequenced before A, but it is unspecified which.
-[Note: Indeterminately sequenced evaluations cannot overlap, but either could be executed first.]
+Given any two evaluations `A` and `B`, if `A` is sequenced before `B` (or, equivalently, `B` is sequenced after `A`), then the execution of `A` shall precede the execution of `B`.
+If `A` is not sequenced before `B` and `B` is not sequenced before `A`, then `A` and `B` are *unsequenced*.
+[Note: the execution of unsequenced evaluations can overlap.]
+Evaluations `A` and `B` are indeterminately sequenced when either `A` is sequenced before `B` or `B` is sequenced before `A`, but it is unspecified which.
+[Note: indeterminately sequenced evaluations cannot overlap, but either could be executed first.]
 An expression `e1` is said to be sequenced before an expression `e2` if every value computation and every side effect associated with the expression `e1` is sequenced before every value computation and every side effect associated with the expression `e2`.

-5. The immediate sub-expressions of an expression are sequenced from left to right.
+5. The immediate sub-expressions of an expression `e` are sequenced from left to right, unless `e` is a function or subscript call.
+In that case, the arguments of `e` are sequenced from left to right and the callee is sequenced after the last argument.

 # Types